 Below are some images from the field.
-If you’re interested in my journey into the industry, please scroll down.
+If you’re interested in his journey into the industry, please scroll down.

-Despite the fact that I can barely grow facial hair and that I’ve only been in the industry full time for 10 years, I get a lot of messages asking how to get into wildlife film.
+Despite the fact that I can barely grow facial hair, I get a lot of messages asking how to get into wildlife film.
 I’m often not sure what to say as there’s no one set route in.
 It might sound obvious but I’d say the most important thing you can do is to get out and film wildlife.
 Take advantage of the fact that we live in a very cool age where cameras are relatively affordable and you can run your own broadcasting platform for free.
 This to me is the best way to learn how to sneak up on animals, what you need to edit a film and how to market your work.
 Beyond that, find out about wildlife film events and network your backside off.
 Meet people, be nice and create your lucky break.
 If you have an idea that you’re particularly passionate about, consider apply for a National Geographic Society Grant.
 It’s an incredible way to get a project your passionate about funded as well as getting your foot in the door with nat geo.
 More info by clicking here.

 Since I was knee high to a grasshopper I have been totally obsessed with the natural world.
 I quickly realised that taking pictures of what I was saw was not only a great way to explain where I run off to, but also a great way to get other people excited about what I was excited about.
 Age sixteen, this early passion led me to win a spot shooting alongside the UK’s top 20 wildlife photographers on the 2020VISION project and a couple of years later, the title of Youth Outdoor Photographer of the Year.